Enhancement Shaman DPS Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0)

 Simplified Enhancement Shaman Rotation for Beginners

 If you found the rotation section above a bit overwhelming, don't worry!
-Enhancement has a lot going on, and you may benefit from starting with our Quick Guide page instead to get yourself started.
-This breaks down the rotation in steps, making it more digestable when getting started.
+Enhancement does have a lot going on, so you may benefit from starting with our Easy page instead when getting started.
+This breaks down the rotation in steps, making things more digestable when trying to work out the playstyle.

 Blizzard Rotation Assist for Enhancement Shaman

-Added in Patch 11.1.7, the Rotation Assist tool curated by Blizzard has two modes: the first highlights action bar buttons with a recommended key press, the second provides a single keybind that presses the top priority ability on that same list for you, but with a 25% GCD penalty.
-The rough performance losses when using the tool can be found by clicking the button below:
+Added during The War Within, the Rotation Assist tool curated by Blizzard has two modes: the first highlights action bar buttons with a recommended key press, the second provides a single keybind that presses the top priority ability on that same list for you, but with a 25% GCD penalty.

 Rotation Assist Performance Comparison